gbif/clustering/README.md

 The output is a set of HFiles suitable for bulk loading into HBase which drives the pipeline lookup and public related occurrence API.

-Build the project: `mvn spotless:apply test package -Pextra-artifacts`
+Build the project: `mvn spotless:apply test package`

 To run this against a completely new table: